The Polish Colony in Harbin, Manchuria

 The singing group Lutnia and the cultural centre Gospoda Polska

-Lutnia (lute) was the name of a group of Polish singers in Harbin, founded in the early years of the 20th century.
+Lutnia (lute) was the name of a Polish singing group in Harbin, founded in the early 20th century.

-In 1907, the “Gospoda Polska” (Polish Inn) Association was founded and with Lutnia’s agreement, took over the cultural and educational work of Lutnia.
-All of Lutnia’s property such as books, furniture and financial assets were transferred to the newly formed Gospoda Polska.
+In 1907, the “Gospoda Polska” (Polish Inn) Association was founded.
+With Lutnia’s agreement, it took over Lutnia’s cultural and educational work.
+All Lutnia’s property—including books, furniture, and financial assets—was transferred to the new Gospoda Polska.

 The associated image shows a group of unidentified people outside the Gospoda Polska.